 Samsung and Sony typically release new TV models on an annual basis, with updated features and improvements.
 However, it’s not necessary to upgrade your TV every year, as most TVs are designed to last for several years with proper care and maintenance.

-6. Can I connect my Samsung or Sony TV to a home theater system?
+Can I connect them to my home theater system?

 Yes, both Samsung and Sony TVs come equipped with various connectivity options, such as HDMI and optical audio outputs, which can be used to connect them to home theater systems for an enhanced audio experience.